ucb-stat154/stat154-spring-2018/syllabus/piazza.md

 - "Is this the correct solution to HW X problem Y?"
 - "Would this receive full credit on HW X problem Y?"
-- "Is this the right level of detail for hw X problem Y?"
+- "Is this the right level of detail for HW X problem Y?"

 Please do not use Piazza as a medium to ask instructors to check your homework in advance.
 We simply cannot check every student's homework